 MBA program flexibility is supported by a variety of MBA and MAcc electives.
 MBA students have the option to pursue a general MBA that allows them to select graduate level electives based on their individual professional needs.
-They may also elect to concentrate in one of the functional disciplines of finance, management, computer information systems or marketing, or pursue an interdisciplinary concentration in entrepreneurship or global business.
-Additionally, MBA students with an undergraduate accounting education can complete a concentration in Forensic Accounting.
+They may also elect to concentrate in one of the functional disciplines of finance, management, computer information systems or marketing, or pursue an interdisciplinary concentration in entrepreneurship, global business, forensic accounting, or corporate accounting for managers.
+Additionally, MBA students with an undergraduate accounting education can complete a concentration in forensic accounting.